Fundamentals of RIS-Aided Localization in the Far-Field: Fisher Information for RIS Paths

 \subsection{Relationship between AoI and AoR with a Unitary RIS Correlation Matrix}

-Based on the angle relationships and the coordinate translations, we show the relationship between the AoI and AoR for an RIS deployed as a passive uniform rectangular array (URA). \begin{lemma} The matrix specified by
+Based on the angle relationships and the coordinate translations in the previous section, we show the relationship between the information provided by the AoI and information provided by the AoR for an RIS deployed as a passive uniform rectangular array (URA).
+To show this relationship, we state the following lemma. \begin{lemma} The matrix specified by

 is a full rank matrix.
 Hence, the 2D vectors $\bm{\nu}_{3} = \left[ \right]^{\mathrm{T}}$ and $\bm{\nu}_{4} = \left[ \right]^{\mathrm{T}}$ can be obtained as a linear combination of $\bm{\nu}_{1}$ and $\bm{\nu}_{2}$. \end{lemma} \begin{proof} By simple geometry and based on the angle definitions, we can write (\ref{equ:AoI_AoR}) as